Scheduled Areas: Fifth Schedule area

 The Fifth Schedule protects tribal interests in all the states except Assam, Meghalaya, Tripura and Mizoram (which are covered by the Sixth Schedule).
 However, all the scheduled areas where the Fifth Schedule applies are notified by the President of India.
-As of 2025, the President has notified scheduled areas in 10 states: Andhra Pradesh, Chattisgarh, Gujarat, Himachal Pradesh, Jharkhand, Madhya Pradesh, Maharashtra, Odisha, Rajasthan, and Telangana.
+As of 2025, the President has notified scheduled areas in 10 states: Andhra Pradesh, Chhattisgarh, Gujarat, Himachal Pradesh, Jharkhand, Madhya Pradesh, Maharashtra, Odisha, Rajasthan, and Telangana.
 According to Adivasi organisations, these notified areas cover only about 41 percent of India's Scheduled Tribes, and the remaining 59 percent of tribals are left out.

 In the Fifth Schedule areas, the governor of the state has special responsibilities with respect to tribal populations in the areas including issuing directives to the state government and limiting the effect of acts of the central or state legislature on the areas.
 There are also special laws applicable to the Scheduled Areas, such as the Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Act 2013 and the Biological Diversity Act 2002.